-Since 2007, she has sat in the board of the Refugee Council of Australia and has been a ‘Refugee Voice’ at the annual UNHCR consultations in Geneva – she will be attending this meeting again in June this year.
+Since 2007, she has sat on the board of the Refugee Council of Australia and has been a ‘Refugee Voice’ at the annual UNHCR consultations in Geneva – she will be attending this meeting again in June this year.

 She found it difficult to find work in her chosen area of Marine Biology but along her journey as a refugee she found a passion for work in the humanitarian sector.
-Melika has been working for AMES since 2001.
+Melika has been working for AMES Australia since 2001.

 “Originally, I came from Eritrea.
 I was brought up in a middle class family in an agricultural town,” Melika said.

 “I had completed first year university studies in medicine when the war came and that changed everything for me,” she said.